.png)

 Florida's tax nexus rules determine when businesses must register for sales tax, income tax, and employment taxes in the state.
 Companies incorporated in Florida automatically have nexus and must register upon formation, while out-of-state businesses trigger registration requirements by crossing specific economic thresholds.

-Understanding these thresholds is crucial because crossing them creates immediate compliance obligations and potential penalties for non-registration.
+Understanding these thresholds matters because crossing them creates immediate compliance obligations and potential penalties for non-registration.
 Florida uses different triggers for different tax types: economic thresholds for sales tax, physical presence tests for income tax, and employee-based triggers for employment taxes.
 Each operates independently, so you could owe one type of tax without owing others.

 Florida nexus thresholds summary table

-Nexus Type | Nexus Threshold | Lookback Period | Registration Deadline |
+Nexus type | Nexus threshold | Lookback period | Registration deadline |

 |---|---|---|---|

-Income Tax | Physical presence or Florida-sourced income | Current tax year | By May 1 for calendar-year filers |
+Income tax | Physical presence or Florida-sourced income | Current tax year | Form F-1120 generally due May 1 for calendar-year filers (deadline tracks federal corporate return) |

-Employment Tax | When $1,500 wages are paid in a quarter, or when one employee works 20 different weeks | Immediate | Before the first paycheck |
+Employment tax | $1,500 in wages paid in a calendar quarter, or one employee working any portion of 20 different weeks | Current calendar year | By end of the month following the quarter in which liability begins |

 Florida sales tax nexus requirements